Moogun/Movie/README.md

 - In the response, check out the headers.
 You will find 'x-auth-token'
 - At http://localhost:3000/api/genres/, Copy and paste the token to the header with 'x-auth-token' as a key and token as a value
 - In the body, choose raw, then JSON.
-Add a data like below  with genreSchema in mind
+Add data like below with genreSchema in mind

 ```
 {